KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 ### PEP 750 - T-strings: safer and smarter string processing

+t-strings were accepted in [PEP 750](https://peps.python.org/pep-0750/) and implemented in Python 3.14.

+f-strings and t-strings look the same.

 ![](pycon-us-2026-recap-images/pep750-t-strings-the-zen-of-python.png)
-More than one way to format a string in Python... f-strings and t-strings look the same
+More than one way to format a string in Python...

 Only t-strings offer:
 * Security